Table of Contents

 1. Fingerprint Recognition

-Fingerprint recognition analyzes the unique ridge patterns on a person’s fingertips, including arches, loops, whorls, and valleys.
-Because no two fingerprints are identical, this method remains one of the most widely used and reliable forms of biometric authentication.
+Fingerprint recognition analyzes the unique ridge patterns found on a person’s fingertips.
+Because no two fingerprints are the same, this method remains one of the most reliable and widely used forms of biometric authentication.

 2. Iris Recognition